rohitgarg025/dl_assignment_1/README.md

 ## MLP
 We trained multi-layer perceptron (MLP) model on CIFAR and MNIST dataset.
 On increasing the number of layers, we observed the following issues:

-__Degradation Problem__ : As the depth of the network increased, we observed a decline in training accuracy and increase in loss.
+* __Degradation Problem__ : As the depth of the network increased, we observed a decline in training accuracy and increase in loss.
-__Vanishing and Exploding Gradients problem__ : Means that gradients of loss become more and more muted in the beginning layers of a network as the network become increasingly deeper.
+* __Vanishing and Exploding Gradients problem__ : Means that gradients of loss become more and more muted in the beginning layers of a network as the network become increasingly deeper.
-__Non-convexity of loss surface with chaotic behaviour__.
+* __Non-convexity of loss surface with chaotic behaviour__. <br>
 --> Clearly, increasing the number of layers did not lead to expected phenomenon of overfitting.

 ## Why Skip Connections?